hamishivi/automated-instruction-selection/README.md

 To train a model on random data, we can use the `--random_select k` flag on the `instruction_tune` script, where k is the number of random samples to pick.

 And thats it!
 Squad and AlpacaEval work roughly the same way.

+## new readme!

+I have completely overhauled the evaluation framework used here.
+For now, just know it is basically the same as the open-instruct codebase, but with some minor changes to the data used.

+You can get the data files from my gbucket: `gs://hamishi-dev/mmft/eval_data` and put them in `data/eval`.

+Then, you can run eval as normal.
+All the defaults should be set correctly.